Skip to main content

 Additionally, Cordell & Cordell manages cases in northern Kentucky that are supervised in the Cincinnati office by a licensed Kentucky attorney.

 Our Ohio divorce attorneys will work with you to develop your goals for your family and finances and fully explain the process you will face.
-Cordell & Cordell is a proven partner men can count on.
+Cordell & Cordell is a proven partner clients can count on.

 Frequently Asked Ohio Questions